-I love designing new interdisciplinary courses and like to teach about social, political and cultural processes.
-Over ten different courses in my repertoire focus on Cities, Global Poverty, Gender & Nation, Globalization, Immigration, Development, Genocide, American Colonialism, among other topics.
+I see my courses as spaces for activism.
+Hence, I love to design courses that meld and cross disciplinary modes.
+From transdisciplinary approach, I teach about social, political and cultural processes.
+Over ten different courses of mine include: Cities, Global Poverty, Gender & Nation, Globalization, Immigration, Development, Genocide, Transculturality, and Inequality.

 2005.
 “Decolonizing the ‘Self’ & ‘Other’: Black, Postcolonial and Transnational Feminist Theories.”
 The Handbook on Feminist Research: Theory and Paxis, edited by Sharlene Hesse-Biber (Sage, 2005).